Dutch resistance: Prelude

 Prior to the German invasion, the Netherlands had adhered to a policy of strict neutrality.
 The country had strong bonds with Germany, and not so much with Britain.
 The Dutch had not engaged in war with any European nation since 1830.
 During World War I, the Dutch were not invaded by Germany and the anti-German sentiment was not as strong after the war as it was in other European countries.
 The German ex-Kaiser had fled to the Netherlands in 1918 and lived there in exile.
 The German invasion, therefore, came as a great shock to many Dutch people.
 Nevertheless, the country had ordered general mobilization in September 1939.
 By November 1938, during the Kristallnacht, many Dutch people received a foretaste of things to come; German synagogues could be seen burning, even from the Netherlands, (such as the one in Aachen).
 An anti-fascist movement started to gain popularity – as did the fascist movement, notably the Nationaal-Socialistische Beweging (NSB).

 Despite strict neutrality, which implied shooting down British as well as German planes crossing the border into the Netherlands, the country's large merchant fleet was severely attacked by the Germans after 1 September 1939, the beginning of World War II.
-The sinking of the passenger liner SS Simon Bolivar in November 1939, with 84 dead, especially shocked the nation.
+The sinking of the passenger-cargo liner in November 1939, killing 84 people, especially shocked the nation.